 There has been an increasing movement in the United States and other markets to increase the regulation of dietary supplements, which could impose additional restrictions or requirements in the future.
-In several of our markets, including Europe, South Korea and Hong Kong, new regulations have been adopted or are likely to be adopted in the near-term that could impose new requirements, make changes in some classifications of supplements under the regulations, or limit the levels of ingredients we can include and claims we can make.
-In addition, there has been increased regulatory scrutiny of nutritional supplements and marketing claims under existing and new regulations.
-In Europe for example, we are unable to market supplements that contain ingredients that were not marketed prior to May 1997 in Europe ("novel foods") without going through an extensive registration and premarket approval process.
-Europe is also expected to adopt additional regulations setting new limits on acceptable maximum levels of vitamins and minerals.
-In the United States, the FTC has recently approved, effective December 1, 2009, revisions to its Guides Concerning the Use of Endorsements and Testimonials in Advertising, or Guides, that impose disclosure of typical results and any material connections between an endorser and the company they are endorsing.
-If we or our distributors fail to comply with these Guides the FTC could bring an enforcement action against us and we could be fined and/or forced to alter our operations.
-Our operations also could be harmed if new laws or regulations are enacted that restrict our ability of companies to market or distribute nutritional supplements or impose additional burdens or requirements on nutritional supplement companies or requires us to reformulate our products.
+In the United States, for example, some legislators and industry critics continue to push for increased regulatory authority by the FDA over nutritional supplements.
+Our business could be harmed if more restrictive legislation is successfully introduced and adopted in the future.
+In particular, the adoption of legislation requiring FDA approval of supplements or ingredients could delay or inhibit our ability to introduce new supplements.
+We face similar pressures in our other markets, including Europe, which is expected to adopt additional regulations setting new limits on acceptable maximum levels of vitamins and minerals.
+In the United States, effective December 1, 2009, the FTC approved revisions to its Guides Concerning the Use of Endorsements and Testimonials in Advertising, or Guides, that require disclosure of material connections between an endorser and the company they are endorsing and do not allow marketing using atypical results.
+The requirements and restrictions of the revised Guides may diminish the impact of our marketing efforts and negatively impact our sales results.
+If we or our distributors fail to comply with these Guides, the FTC could bring an enforcement action against us and we could be fined and/or forced to alter our operations.
+Our operations also could be harmed if new laws or regulations are enacted that restrict our ability to market or distribute nutritional supplements or impose additional burdens or requirements on nutritional supplement companies or require us to reformulate our products.